dfinity/motoko/doc/md/reference/language-manual.md

 -   If `<stab>?` is absent and the actor or actor class is `persistent`, then `T` must be a stable type (see [stability](#stability)).

-Actor fields declared `flexible` or `transient` can have any type, but will not be preserved across upgrades.
+Actor fields declared `transient` (or legacy `flexible`) can have any type, but will not be preserved across upgrades.

 Sequences of declaration fields are evaluated in order by evaluating their constituent declarations, with the following exception: